-At The Granville there has been a long tradition of courtesy, consideration, care of others, common sense and contribution to the school.
+At The Granville there has been a long tradition of courtesy, consideration, care of others, honesty, respect and positive contribution to the school.
 The school believes that the high standard of behaviour expected of our pupils enables effective teaching and learning to take place.
+These high standards are embodied in our Granville School Values (appendix 1).